Meal Plan: What To Eat A Day Before A Colonoscopy (1 Day Before)

 • clear colon diet plan doctor akintomiwa

 Dr. Akintomiwa is a medical writer and medical doctor with many years experience writing on health and medicine.
-He holds a Bachelor of Medicine and Bachelor of Surgery (MBBS), and has worked in General Surgery and Gastrointestinal Medicine units.
+He holds a Bachelor of Medicine and Bachelor of Surgery (MBBS) from Obafemi Awolowo University (2014-2020), and has worked in General Surgery and Gastrointestinal Medicine units.

 View all posts